sdellis/soupcon.salon/events/macbet-by-theatre-group-dzieci.md

 ---
-title: MACBET by Theatre Group Dzieci
+title: MAKBET by Theatre Group Dzieci
 performer: Theatre Group Dzieci
-abstract: "Owl-Light Theater and Soupcon Salon Presents: Theatre Group Dzieci's production of MACBET, the very essence of theatre and storytelling in a one-act, rendition of Shakespeare’s classic... and an afternoon
+abstract: "Owl-Light Theater and Soupcon Salon Presents: Theatre Group Dzieci's production of MAKBET, the very essence of theatre and storytelling in a one-act, rendition of Shakespeare’s classic... and an afternoon
   \"Paratheatrical WORKSHOP\" with Theatre Group Dzieci (NYC) ***\"Prepare to be spellbound!\"***"